UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/index.rst

 :ref:`sublime_as_ide`

 "Atom" is another good open source option.

 https://atom.io/

 :ref:`atom_as_ide`

+"Visual Studio Code" is a relatively new cross platfrom offering from Microsoft -- a lot of folks seem to like it:

+:ref:`vsc_as_ide`

 And, of course, vim or Emacs on Linux, if you are familiar with those.